Smudge202/smudge202.github.io/_posts/2016-04-13-clean-space-game.md

 Thanks mostly to Hollywood, there are a huge number of ludicrous inaccuracies that we have come to *accept* with regards to space travel.
 Most of these can be attributed to our apparent preference to consider vessels in space, naval.
 Throughout this post and all others, I will go out of my way to describe these space faring craft as anything but a _space**ship**_.

 There's no point picking on films, games or books for the propagation of these myths.
 We set aside the laws of physics (and common sense) for better narration.
-I certainly don't want the tutorial for *Clean Space* to take 3 real life days to travel between the Earth and the Moon, as is the case given our current tech levels.
+I certainly don't want the tutorial for *Clean Space* to take 3 real life days to travel between Earth and the Moon, as is the case given our current tech levels.
 But, at the same time I want to stop treating space craft as *ships*.

 #### Space Battles